Hardc0reDev/Hardc0reDev/README.md

-Hi, Im Myszek,
-I've got no clue what im doing.
+No clue what I'm doing
-My favorite water is "Cisovianka"